SanjeevaRDodlapati/QeMLflow/docs/reports/innovation/LONG_TERM_RESEARCH_ENHANCEMENTS.md

 ## 🎯 **Conclusion: Transformative Research Platform**

-These long-term enhancements will transform ChemML into a **next-generation molecular intelligence platform** that enables breakthrough research impossible with current tools.
+These long-term enhancements will transform QeMLflow into a **next-generation molecular intelligence platform** that enables breakthrough research impossible with current tools.
 The combination of distributed computing, quantum enhancement, autonomous discovery, multi-scale modeling, advanced uncertainty quantification, and knowledge integration creates a synergistic system that amplifies research capabilities exponentially.

 **Key Transformations:**
 - From manual to autonomous molecular discovery